Fire and Blood (Game of Thrones): In Lhazar

 Daenerys learns that her unborn son died due to Mirri's spell.
 Furthermore, although Drogo's life was saved, he has fallen into a catatonic state, causing most of his followers to abandon him.
 Mirri reveals that she caused this to avenge the destruction of her village and her people.
-Knowing that Drogo would rather die than continue living in his current state, Daenerys smothers him.
+Knowing that Drogo would rather die than continue living in his current state, Daenerys smothers him with a pillow.

-Daenerys has Mirri tied to Drogo's funeral pyre, with her dragons eggs placed on top.
+Daenerys has Mirri tied to Drogo's funeral pyre, with her dragon's eggs placed on top.
 Daenerys declares herself queen of a new khalasar and steps into the lit pyre.
-By daybreak, Jorah and her remaining loyalists find her unharmed in the ashes, carrying three dragon hatchlings, the first born in 300 years.
+By daybreak, Jorah and her remaining loyalists find her unharmed in the ashes, carrying three dragon hatchlings, the first born in over a century.
 Amazed, they bow to Daenerys.

 Production

 Writing

 The episode was written by showrunners David Benioff and D. B. Weiss.
 Like the rest of the first season, it adapts the plot of A Game of Thrones, the first novel in the A Song of Ice and Fire series by George R. R. Martin.
 The episode covers the novel's chapters 66 to 73, that is, Arya V, Bran VII, Sansa VI, Daenerys IX, Tyrion IX, Jon IX, Catelyn XI, and Daenerys X. It also covers part of the second novel, A Clash of Kings: Arya I (chapter 2) and part of Catelyn VII (chapter 55).
 Scenes added for the adaptation include Catelyn and Robb receiving news of Eddard's death, the revelation of Cersei and Lancel Lannister's relationship, as well as interactions between Grand Maester Pycelle, the prostitute Ros, Varys, and Littlefinger.